LLM-based Discriminative Reasoning for Knowledge Graph Question Answering: READS Discriminative Reasoning

-Previous methods rely on agent toolboxes add to the interaction overhead between the model and the knowledge graph and suffer from SPARQL syntax errors~\cite{cao2022kqa,gu2023don,jiang2024kg}.
-Therefore, LDR opts for a discriminative searching approach which only observes and updates the subgraph structure $S_k$ during the process.
+Compared to previous methods that rely on agent toolboxes, READS opts for a discriminative searching approach which only observes and updates the subgraph structure $S_k$.

 In each iteration, based on the retrieved subgraph structure $S_k$, the LLM selects one option from the option pool (as shown in Figure~\ref{fig:fig1}).
-Each option includes a starting node $s_{next}$ and a neighboring relation $p_{next}$, forming the next triple to search for:
+Each option includes a starting node $s_{next}$ in $S_k$ and a neighboring relation $p_{next}$, forming the next triple $t_{next}=(s_{next},p_{next},o_{next})$.

-Since each node in the subgraph structure $S_k$ corresponds to a set of entities in $G_k$, conducting a search from a certain point in $S_k$ represents performing a search from each corresponding entity in $G_k$.
 A new node $o_{next}$ is added to $S_k$ along with its corresponding entities in $G_k$ retrieved from the knowledge graph.
-LDR maintains an option pool that includes all feasible triples for search.
-We can formulate each step of the discriminative searching strategy in LDR as:
+READS maintains an option pool that includes all feasible triples for search.
+We can formulate each step of the discriminative searching strategy in READS as:

 where $\mathbb{P}$ represents the probability distribution over options provided by the LLM using a constrained beam search algorithm based on output logits.
-After each decision made based on the option pool, LDR removes the selected option from the pool and expands the available neighboring directions introduced by the new entities.
-An additional option, 'None', is always available to terminate the search process.
+An additional option, `None', is always available to terminate the search process.

-\textbf{Retention of Node Information.} LDR further enriches the information contained within the subgraph structure $S_{k}$ by labeling the semantic nodes with entity types.
+\textbf{Retention of Node Information.} READS further enriches the information contained within the subgraph structure $S_{k}$ by labeling the semantic nodes with entity types.
 Entities in Freebase can be classified into one of the following types: entity, topic, date, and num (details are provided in Appendix~\ref{sec:appendix_A}).
-LDR will recognize the type of retrieved entities, and use these to name newly added nodes in $S_{k}$.
+READS will recognize the type of retrieved entities, and add new nodes in $S_{k}$.